ChiaraPassaro/bunch_of_bubbles/README.md

 ##### What is a `Proxy` object?
 [Proxy MDN reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)

-*In the previuos version of Vue, instead the reactivity was based on Getter and Setter.*
+*In the previous version of Vue, instead, the reactivity was based on Getter and Setter.*
 [Reactivity Vuejs 2](https://v2.vuejs.org/v2/guide/reactivity.html)

 > When you pass a plain JavaScript object to a Vue instance as its data option, Vue will walk through all of its properties and convert them to getter/setters using **Object.defineProperty**